There are now 2 possible online modes for units:

-- Students are able to (1) acquire knowledge of poetry's purposes, both past and present; (2) acquire knowledge of literary history and poetic tradition; (3) gain knowledge of poetry's forms and the reasons that different forms have been used for different subjects and at different times; (4) develop an understanding of the ways poetry reflects the values and concerns of the wider society in different times; (5) enhance their understanding of the ways English language conveys meaning through features such as rhythm, and of the capacities and limitations of the language; (6) express original arguments, together with research methodologies, approaches and findings, coherently and logically in oral and written formats; (7) undertake and present research in groups efficiently and creatively, and to offer and respond to feedback appropriately; (8) demonstrate an awareness of the importance of informing and challenging one's independent analyses and ideas with discriminating reading in imaginative, critical and theoretical texts; (9) apply, knowingly and appropriately, highly developed skills of textual analysis, critical reasoning, interpretation and research; (10) interpret texts from a range of cultural genres independently, confidently and appropriately through developed modes of close reading and writing that encourage personal and critically informed engagement and expression; and (11) apply developed skills in independent enquiry-based research, sophisticated skills in oral and written communication, and develop an informed understanding of, and ethical sensitivity towards, our diverse and globalised world in the context of advanced further studies and/or future career paths.
+Students are able to (1) gain knowledge of poetry's forms and purposes, and the reasons that different forms have been used for different subjects and at different times; (2) develop an understanding of the ways poetry engages with the values and concerns of the wider society in different times; (3) enhance their understanding of the ways English language conveys meaning through features such as rhythm, and of the capacities and limitations of the language; (4) express original arguments coherently and logically in oral and written formats; (5) demonstrate an awareness of the importance of informing and challenging one's independent analyses and ideas with discriminating reading in imaginative, critical and theoretical texts; and (6) apply, knowingly and appropriately, highly developed skills of textual analysis, critical reasoning, interpretation and research.

-- Indicative assessments in this unit are as follows: (1) a critical response; (2) a research essay; and (3) tutorial participation.
+Indicative assessments in this unit are as follows: (1) a response exercise; (2) a research project; and (3) tutorial participation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)